Kosikowski/swift-zlib/README.md

 ### When to Use Dictionaries
 - Dictionaries are used for compression/decompression of data that has known patterns or frequently repeated sequences.
 - They can significantly improve compression ratios for data with predictable content.
+- **Effectiveness**: Dictionaries are most effective when the data contains patterns that match the dictionary content.
+If the dictionary doesn't contain useful patterns for the data being compressed, zlib may not use it effectively.
+- **Compression Ratio**: You can verify dictionary effectiveness by comparing compression ratios with and without the dictionary.
+Effective dictionaries typically reduce compressed size by 10-30% or more.

 ### Dictionary Requirements
 - **Compression:** Dictionary must be set **before** compression begins.